Macrometacorp/docs/docs/streams/getting-started-streams.md

 ## Prerequisites

-- Access to a Macrometa account with sufficient permissions to create streams.
+- Access to a [Macrometa account] (https://auth.paas.macrometa.io/) with sufficient permissions to create streams.
 - Have your API Key ready.
-For more information, refer to [Create API Keys] (https://macrometa.com/docs/account-management/api-keys/create-api-keys).
+For more information, refer to [Create API Keys] (../account-management/api-keys/create-api-keys.md).
 - Install the appropriate SDK.
 For more information, refer to [Install SDKs](../sdks/install-sdks.md).

 ## Get Started with Streams